Bali Itinerary A Perfect Plan for 2 Weeks in Bali, Indonesia by JetSettingFools.com

 Peering down at the waves in Uluwatu, Bali, Indonesia

-After checking in to your Uluwatu accommodation (recommended: D’Padang), make your way to the cliff’s edge above Suluban Beach.
-Follow the crowds to Uluwatu hotspot, Single Fin, and try to find a front-row seat for sunset – or clamber down the stairs to one of the chill warungs clinging to the cliffside.
-For dinner, eat a delicious meal at popular La Baracca.
+After checking in (recommended hotel: D’Padang), make your way to the cliff’s edge above Suluban Beach.
+Follow the crowds to Single Fin and try to find a front-row seat for sunset.

 Day 6 – Uluwatu Beaches